Definition of Learning Disability

 Social Skills Training: Helps develop interpersonal skills

-With early diagnosis and the right support, individuals with learning disabilities can effectively manage their challenges and lead successful lives.
+With early diagnosis and the right support, individuals with it can effectively manage their challenges and lead successful lives.

 1: What is a learning disability?